denistsoi/franklinchen.github.io/source/_posts/2012-02-22-flute-progress-still-hanging-in-there.markdown

 For example, on Thursday I decided to put away the technique practice, which was not going well, and instead have fun sight-reading a bunch of music I had gotten out of the library earlier.
 I played around sight-reading [transcribed opera arias from Puccini](http://www.amazon.com/Play-Puccini-Arias-Transcribed-Flute/dp/0634046209/) (I secretly love singing them in Italian even though I'm not a soprano or female!), [transcriptions from Debussy's piano music](http://www.amazon.com/Debussy-Album-Flute-Piano/dp/9043129712/) (I want to play the original piano pieces some day), and a [World Music Cuba](http://www.amazon.com/World-Music-Cuba-Flute-play-along/dp/3702465804) album.
 It was a lot of fun playing real, lyrical music.
 I especially liked playing the Cuban music, since I always dreamed about doing that back when I was dancing salsa, rumba, cha cha, and bolero (I also have a goal of seriously singing this genre of music).

 Note: eventually I would like to actually practice some of these music arrangements seriously.

+#### (Update of 2012-11-17)

+Nine months after this blog post, I [sang bolero for the first time in my life, to Abby](/blog/2012/11/17/a-childhood-dream-come-true-i-am-now-finally-singing-for-real/).

 #### (Update of 2013-03-17)